Construction Accountants

 CIS registration

-Whether you’re a contractor or subcontractor, CIS registration is key.
-Contractors need to register to deduct the correct tax before paying subcontractors, while although subcontractors don’t need to register, higher deductions apply if they don’t.
-Our construction accountants will make the registration process smooth and HMRC compliant.
+Contractors must register for CIS to deduct the correct tax before paying subcontractors.
+Subcontractors don’t need to register but face higher deductions if unregistered.
+Our construction accountants make the registration process smooth and compliant.

 Work in Progress (WIP) management

-Work in Progress (WIP) management is key in construction accounting.
-WIP is the value of work completed but not yet invoiced.
-Our construction accountants will track WIP for you to keep your financial records accurate and cashflow optimised.
+WIP represents the value of work completed but not yet invoiced.
+Our construction accountants manage WIP and matching costs precisely, maintaining accurate financial records and optimising cashflow.

 Construction accounting best practices